leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Welcome dwolff
  Welcome to Puppy Heaven!
 Admin user dwolff
+1. Process backlogged data for Auctions (9-5pm):
-1. Search puppies:
+2. Search puppies:
-2. Logout:
+3. Logout:
-3. Add a new puppy for sale:
+4. Add a new puppy for sale:
-4. Display active bids:
+5. Display active auctions:
-5. Create new bid:
+6. Create new auction:
-6. Create new Admin:
+7. Create new Admin:
+8. View closed auctions:
+9. View bid history queue:
-7. Exit:
+10. Exit:
 Choice:
 Option 1.
 Works.
-Is the same method as in the main menu to search by puppy name or price.
+Processes backlogged data for after hours auctions (5pm-9am)
+			this funtion only works if you change date/time on computer to simulate next day

 Option 2.
 Works.
-Logs the Admin out, returns to Main Menu.
+Is the same method as in the main menu to search by puppy name or price.

 Option 3.
 Works.
+Logs the Admin out, returns to Main Menu.

+Option 4.
+Works.
 Adds a new puppy to the ArrayList of Puppies objects.
 This prompts the Admin for all the fields for the new puppy object.
-			This can be tested by using option 1 to search and enter a large value like 100000 for price.
-It will list any puppies under that value. **(Still an issue with being able to bid on puppy with a closed auction, will be fixed next meeting)
+			This can be tested by using option 2 to search and enter a large value like 100000 for price.
+It will list any puppies under that value.

-Option 4.
+Option 5.
 Works.
 Will show any active bids.

-Option 5.
+Option 6.
 Works.
 Allows the Admin to create a new auction.
 This prompts the Admin for the details to search for a puppy and set up a
 			new auction for the puppy ending on a certain date and time (prompts Admin for date/time).
-This can be set up with the same date and perhaps an hour in the future to allow this to be tested when logged in as a Customer later.

-Option 6.
+Option 7.
 Works.
 Allows the Admin to create a new Admin.

+Option 8.
+Works.
+Displays all auctions that have ended.

+Option 9.
+Works.
+Search by puppy name or view all bid history

-Option 7.
+Option 10.
 Works.
 Exits program.

 // To view the Customer Menu, select option 2 to log out.
 This brings us back to the main menu.
 Select 2 sign in: